tjanczuk/edge/README.md

 Owin is a native node.js module for Windows.
 It hosts [OWIN](http://owin.org/) handlers written in .NET 4.5 (think C#) in a node.js application.
 Owin allows integration of .NET code into express.js applications by providing a connect wrapper around OWIN .NET handlers.

+Read more about the background of the project [here](http://tomasz.janczuk.org/2013/02/hosting-net-code-in-nodejs-applications.html).

 ## What you need

 * Windows x64
 * node.js 0.8.x x64 (developed and tested with [v0.8.19](http://nodejs.org/dist/v0.8.19/))
 * [.NET 4.5](http://www.microsoft.com/en-us/download/details.aspx?id=30653)

-## Hello, world
+## How to: express.js request handler in .NET

-First get the owin module and express.js
+First get the owin module and express.js:

 ```
 npm install owin